/* Scenario metadata

 <<link "B. Just stay at Fond du Lac.
 EAA has a shuttle that runs KFLD-to-OSH every thirty minutes.
 Park the Arrow, catch the shuttle, do the show."
 "Dec2_FLD_Stay">><</link>>

-<<link "C. Commit to both — call the shuttle, catch it into OSH for the day, fly the Arrow into Wittman tomorrow morning when it'll be quieter."
+<<link "C. Commit to both.
+Catch the shuttle into OSH for the day, fly the Arrow into Wittman tomorrow morning when it'll be quieter."
 "Dec2_FLD_Overnight">><</link>>

 </div>You fuel, eat, wait ninety minutes.
 At 1320 local, you pre-flight again, launch, approach RIPON at 1405.